0xZon/0xZon.github.io/_posts/2023-09-15-HTB-Wifinetic.md

 ```

 ## FTP TCP/21
 The `nmap` scan revealed that anonymous login is enabled on this server, hosting several files.
 My approach is to connect to the server and download everything available.
-This might contain sensitive data or information leading to further access.
+This server might contain sensitive data or information leading to further access.
 The `wget` command, commonly used with web servers, can also be employed for FTP downloads.
 The command below achieves this:
 ```
 [zonifer@dell wifinetic]$ wget -m ftp://anonymous@10.10.11.247
 ...